sanchitd5/beacon_monitoring/beacon_monitoring/README.md

 ```

 ## Description
-The beacon monitoring plugin can execute monitoring as a foreground and background.
-The approach to
-implementing this method is a little different.
-The main difference belongs to the ways how we want to use it.
+The *beacon_monitoring* plugin can monitor for beacons while the app works in the foreground and in the background mode.

-Foreground monitoring we can do by intercept event populate by stream like below:
+The foreground monitoring we do by intercepting the events produced by a stream as presented below:
 ```dart
 monitoring().listen((event) {
     print("Monitoring stream received: $event");
 });
 ```

-Background monitoring needs an implementation of the callback method and pass it as an argument to startBackgroundMonitoring method as below:
+For the background monitoring we need to implementat the callback method and pass it as an argument to *startBackgroundMonitoring* method:
 ```dart
 void backgroundMonitoringCallback(MonitoringResult result) {
     print('Background monitoring received: $result');